Illegal Wildlife Trade Financial Typology: How It Works, Red Flags, and How to Detect It

 What is Illegal Wildlife Trade Financial Typology?

 Illegal Wildlife Trade Financial Typology (IWT) is an AML pattern in which criminal networks launder proceeds from trafficking endangered animals, their parts, or biological derivatives through mainstream banking and trade finance systems.
-It sits within the broader AML category, and its financial mechanics overlap with trade-based money laundering, shell company layering, and correspondent banking abuse.
+Its financial mechanics overlap with trade-based money laundering, shell company layering, and correspondent banking abuse.

 The scale matters.
-FATF's 2020 typology report estimated global IWT proceeds at between $7 billion and $23 billion annually.
-The United Nations Office on Drugs and Crime placed it as the fourth-largest criminal economy in its 2020 World Wildlife Crime Report, behind narcotics, human trafficking, and weapons.
+That same FATF report estimated global IWT proceeds at between $7 billion and $23 billion annually.
+The United Nations Office on Drugs and Crime, in its World Wildlife Crime Report, places wildlife crime as the fourth-largest criminal economy, behind narcotics, human trafficking, and weapons.
 That puts it well ahead of counterfeiting and above the GDP of many small states.

 IWT networks traffic in ivory, rhino horn, pangolin scales, big cats, reptiles, live birds, and timber, among hundreds of CITES-listed species.
-Demand is concentrated in East and Southeast Asia, particularly China and Vietnam, while supply originates in sub-Saharan Africa and Southeast Asia.
+The flows are global and follow a consistent three-stage geography: poaching in sub-Saharan Africa, Southeast Asia, and Latin America; transit through free trade zones in the Middle East and Southeast Asia; and end markets concentrated in East Asia, particularly China and Vietnam, with secondary demand in Europe and North America.
 Proceeds move through regulated financial infrastructure at every stage, which is what puts banks and trade finance institutions in the crosshairs of detection obligations.

-Unlike some financial crime typologies, IWT is a predicate offense for money laundering in most FATF member jurisdictions.
-That means a bank processing trade payments for an IWT network can face money laundering exposure even if its staff had no knowledge of the underlying wildlife crime.
+A bank processing trade payments for an IWT network can face money laundering exposure even if its staff had no knowledge of the underlying wildlife crime.
 Compliance teams can't treat this as a niche environmental problem.
-It's a financial crime risk with direct BSA, AMLD, and FATF Recommendation 20 implications.
+It's a financial crime risk with direct BSA, AMLD, and FATF implications.

 How does Illegal Wildlife Trade Financial Typology work?